 and knowledge that enable students to critically reflect on prevailing

 social relations in everyday life.
-The minor in Sociology requires completion of the following five (5) courses, distributed as follows:
+The minor in Sociology requires completion of the following five (5) courses.
+To see which courses fulfill requirements, review the Qualifying Sociology Courses document (PDF) and visit the Lang course finder.

 Two (2) core courses: